skoolkid/skoolkit/man/source/sna2skool.py.rst

 -R, --erefs
-  Decorate every routine entry point with a comment that lists the other routines that use it; the comment will precede any comment defined in a control file.
+  Decorate every routine entry point with a comment that lists the other routines that use it; the comment will precede any additional comment defined in a control file.

--n BYTES, --defb-size BYTES
+-n, --defb-size `BYTES`
   Set the maximum number of bytes that may appear in a DEFB statement; the default number is 8.

--m MOD, --defb-mod MOD
+-m, --defb-mod `MOD`
-  Group DEFB blocks by addresses that are divisible by MOD.
+  Group DEFB blocks by addresses that are divisible by `MOD`.

 -z, --defb-zfill
   Write bytes with leading zeroes in DEFB statements.

--l CHARS, --defm-size CHARS
+-l, --defm-size `CHARS`
   Set the maximum number of characters that may appear in a DEFM statement; the default number is 66.